 During the English Civil war the Castle was the only Royalist stronghold in the North of England.
 It is reported that when Cromwell attacked the castle, sheep fleeces were hung from its walls to soften the impact of rounds from cannon fire.
 Sheep fleeces still feature on Skipton Town’s coat of arms today.

-At the moment events have been postponed but we’re looking forward to when we can once again watch performances in the grounds of Skipton castle.
+You can watch performances in the grounds of Skipton castle.
 Previously they have hosted Shakesphere, Archery, Opera, 15th Century reenactors and buskers.
 So once it can host live performances again, expect wide cultural variety.

 Skipton Castle is now owned by the Fattorini family, an Italian family who have been based in Leeds and running Jewellery businesses in Yorkshire since the early 19th Century.
 They charge a small fee of £6.20 per adult to see the castle and wander through its grounds.
 With Skipton Castle Woods next door it’s a great way to include some sightseeing in a walk.